- Chrysanthemum Plants

 - Bloom Time: December to April

-- Growth Habit: Can reach a height of 50cm but you can keep tipping it to create a smaller dense bush which I think looks amazing.
+- Growth Habit: Can reach a height of 50cm to 80cm, but you can keep tipping it to create a smaller, dense bush, which I think looks amazing.
 Or leave to grow on for longer stems for cutting

 - Pruning: